zhouwei0422/gocover-cobertura/README.md

 Some flags can be passed (each flag should only be used once):

+- `-by-files`

+  Code coverage is organized by class by default.
+This flag organizes code coverage by the name of the file, which the same behavior as `go tool cover`.

 - `-ignore-dirs PATTERN`

   ignore directories matching `PATTERN` regular expression.
 Full